-An investment network of Duke alumni, faculty, and parents which and provides its members with exciting opportunities for its members to invest in early-stage companies with a Duke connection – and for Duke-affiliated entrepreneurs to pitch their companies for potential investment.
+The investment network of Duke alumni, faculty, and parents which provides its members with exciting opportunities to invest in early-stage companies with a Duke connection – and for Duke-affiliated entrepreneurs to pitch their companies for potential investment.

 Looking for cutting-edge technology?
 We welcome you to browse our list of available technologies from therapeutics to imaging and software and find one that will make a difference!

 Bringing your innovation to the market requires a lot of resources.
 We are here to guide you on available resources at Duke and beyond that will help you realize your dream.

 Warden Bio is developing novel AAV-mediated gene therapies for glycogen storage disorders (GSDs).
 The GSD gene therapy is based on research led by the lab of Dr. Priya Kishnani, Chen Family Distinguished Professor & Division Chief for Medical Genetics at Duke University, in close collaboration with Dr. Aravind Asokan, Professor & Director of Gene Therapy at Duke University and Co-Founder of StrideBio.
 Over the past three decades, Dr. Kishnani has built an interdisciplinary team with world-leading GSD expertise whose efforts are most notably demonstrated by the long-standing research and clinical experience that resulted in FDA approval of alglucosidase alfa (Myozyme/Lumizyme) as the...